dcdhameliya/CodeView/README.md

 # CodeView (Android)

-<b>CodeView</b> is a android widget to help show code and hightlight it in your Android Application.
+<b>CodeView</b> is an android widget to help show code and hightlight it in your Android Application.

 example: